 If you find any sore, swelling, or patch anywhere in and around your mouth that bleeds continuously or doesn’t heal for two weeks, it is best to get proper medical attention.
 A growth of red or white patches in the mouth or lips and the feeling of something being stuck in the throat are also classic symptoms.
 Consult a doctor if there is any pain, loss of feeling, numbness or tenderness anywhere in the mouth, face or neck.
 Difficulty in chewing, swallowing or speaking, along with the trouble in moving the jaw can be the symptoms of oral cancer.
 Ear or tongue pain and unexplained weight loss also should not be ignored.

-Diagnosis And Oral Cancer Treatment
+Diagnosis and Oral Cancer Treatment

 If any of the above-mentioned symptoms are detected, the doctor will conduct some prescribed tests to diagnose the disease.
-It includes physical examinations and removal of the tissues for the tests like
+It includes physical examinations and removal of the tissues for the tests like biopsy.
+Once cancer is diagnosed, tests will be conducted to establish the extent (stage) of cancer.

 Oral cancer is treated just the way other cancers are treated.
-It starts with a surgery to remove
+It starts with a surgery to remove the tumour, which is followed by a surgery to reconstruct the mouth, followed by radiation, and chemotherapy.

 You might also find these articles useful: